Skip to main content

 So, "Do The Simplest Thing That Could Possibly Work" is really a helpful guideline for Navigating the Risk Landscape, but this analysis shows clearly where it's left wanting:

-• Don't do the simplest thing if there are other things with a better Payoff available.
+• Don't do the simplest thing if there are other things with a better Expected Value available.

 You're on a project and you're faced with the decision - release now or do more User Acceptance Testing (UAT)?